Valentina Pivnenko: Biography

 On 14 June 1947, Pivnenko was born in Petrozavodsk, then part of the Karelian Autonomous Soviet Socialist Republic (today the Republic of Karelia).
 She was the daughter of Second World War soldier Nikolai Mikhailovich Vasiliev, who died half a year before Pivnenko was born.
 This meant Pivnenko was raised solely by her mother.
 Following her graduation from secondary school, he was an employee of the Petrozavodusk State Timber Industry Technical Secondary School, which she worked at between 1966 and 1971.
-In 1971, Pivnenko was employed as an technician and engineer at Petrozavodsk and Prionezhskiy chemical forestry enterprises.
+In 1971, Pivnenko was employed as a technician and engineer at Petrozavodsk and Prionezhskiy chemical forestry enterprises.
 That same year, she became a member of the Communist Party of the Soviet Union (CPSU), and was appointed All-Union Leninist Young Communist League of Petrozavodsk's Prionezhsky district committee's sector head.

 Pivnenko was promoted to lead the labour and wages department of the Petrozavodsk timber industry enterprise in 1975.
 Following her graduation from Petrozavodsk State University in 1978, she took up work as a trade unionist the following year.
 Pivnenko was appointed secretary of the Karelian Oblast Committee of Trade Union Workers, a role she maintained until 1984.
 She was elected the trade union's chair and served as such from April 1992 to June 1994 as well as leading its department of wages and work production between 1984 and 1992.
 In August 1991, Pivnenko left the CPSU.
 She graduated in absentia from the Moscow Academy of Labour and Social Relations with an economic science degree in 1994.

 In both April 1994 and April 1998, Pivnenko was elected to the House of Representatives of the Legislative Assembly of the Republic of Karelia as a representative of the Prionezhsky constituency in the first and second convocations.
 She was appointed the House of Representatives' President on the 17th of the following month and she was re-elected to the position in May 1998.
 Pivnenko was appointed to the Russian Federation Council as a senator of the Republic of Karelia in January 1996 and remained there until March 1997 when her term as a Karelian deputy had concluded.
 From July 1998 to 16 February 2000, she served a second term in the Federation Council, again representing the Karelia Republic.
 Pivnenko was deputy chair of the Committee on Budget, Tax Policy, Financial, Currency and Customs Regulation and Banking and led an interim commission to investigate Russia's government and the Central Bank of Russia on restricting state short-term liabilities, devaluing the ruble's exchange rate, introducing a ban on foreign exchange transactions of a capital nature.